-- (1) The owner or operator of an emission unit subject to this section that is not an emergency engine or an affected unit shall comply with the tune-up requirements of subsection (f) of this section, the record keeping requirements of subsection (g) of this section and the reporting requirements of subsection (h) of this section.
-If the owner or operator of an emission unit subject to this section that is not an emergency engine or is not an affected unit requests an enforceable emission limitation to a level below the daily NOx emission thresholds of subdivision (2) of this subsection and the commissioner grants such a request, the owner or operator is no longer required to operate the emission unit in compliance with subsections (f), (g) and (h) of this section.
-Such enforceable limitation on daily NOx emissions shall be issued in an order or modification to an existing permit. - (2) On and after May 1, 2018, if an emission unit subject to this section that is not an emergency engine or an affected unit emits NOx at levels equal to or greater than the applicable level identified in subparagraph (A) or (B) of this subdivision on any day from May 1 to September 30, inclusive, the owner or operator shall thereafter operate the emission unit in compliance with section 22a-174-22e of the Regulations of Connecticut State Agencies: - (A) One hundred thirty-seven (137) pounds of NOx, if such emission unit is located in a severe nonattainment area for ozone; or - (B) Two hundred seventy-four (274) pounds of NOx, if such emission unit is located in a serious nonattainment area for ozone. - (3) The owner or operator of an emission unit that is not an emergency engine or an affected unit that exceeds a NOx emission threshold in subsection (e)(2) of this section shall submit the notification required by subsection (h) of this section within 60 days of the day on which the threshold is first exceeded and shall operate the emission unit in compliance with RCSA section 22a-174-22e no later than 270 days after the day on which the threshold is first exceeded. - (4) The owner or operator of an affected unit shall operate the unit in compliance with RCSA section 22a-174-22e.
+- (1) The owner or operator of an emission unit subject to this section that is not an emergency engine or an affected unit shall comply with the record keeping requirements of subsection (g) of this section; the reporting requirements of subsection (h) of this section; and, if the emission unit is an ICI boiler or a reciprocating engine, the tune-up requirements of subsection (f) of this section, except as follows: - (A) If the owner or operator of an emission unit subject to this section that is not an emergency engine or is not an affected unit requests an enforceable emission limitation to a level below the daily NOx emission thresholds of subdivision (2) of this subsection and the commissioner grants such a request, the owner or operator is no longer required to operate the emission unit in compliance with subsections (f), (g) and (h) of this section.
+Such enforceable limitation on daily NOx emissions shall be issued in an order or modification to an existing permit; and - (B) If an emission unit subject to a limitation as provided in subparagraph (A) of this subdivision subsequently exceeds the applicable NOx emission threshold of subdivision (2) of this subsection, such an emission unit shall thereafter operate such an emission unit in compliance with RCSA section 22a-174-22e. - (2) On and after May 1, 2018, if an emission unit subject to this section that is not an emergency engine or an affected unit emits NOx at levels equal to or greater than the applicable level identified in subparagraph (A) or (B) of this subdivision on any day from May 1 to September 30, inclusive, the owner or operator shall thereafter operate the emission unit in compliance with section 22a-174-22e of the Regulations of Connecticut State Agencies: - (A) One hundred thirty-seven (137) pounds of NOx, if such emission unit is located in a severe nonattainment area for ozone; or - (B) Two hundred seventy-four (274) pounds of NOx, if such emission unit is located in a serious nonattainment area for ozone. - (3) The owner or operator of an emission unit that is not an emergency engine or an affected unit that exceeds a NOx emission threshold in subsection (e)(2) of this section shall submit the notification required by subsection (h) of this section within 60 days of the day on which the threshold is first exceeded and shall operate the emission unit in compliance with RCSA section 22a-174-22e no later than 270 days after the day on which the threshold is first exceeded.

+(4) The owner or operator of an affected unit shall operate the unit in compliance with RCSA section 22a-174-22e.
 An affected unit that commences initial operation prior to the effective date of this section shall operate in compliance with RCSA section 22a-174-22e as of the effective date of this section.
 An affected unit that commences initial operation after the effective date of this section shall operate in compliance with RCSA section 22a-174-22e as of the date of initial operation.